 The seven specific policy initiatives of the City of Turlock Strategic Plan were presented to the Council on September 27, 2011, and included: effective leadership; fiscal responsibility; public safety; municipal infrastructure; economic development; intelligent, planned, managed growth and social infrastructure.
+Whilst businesses may make use of software like kubernetes to manage this, the City uses a different method.
 Each initiative was defined and contains specific goals and objectives that support the implementation of the policy initiatives.

 City Council decisions are made with thoughtful consideration of all facts and input to reach an “informed consensus” that are “interest-based” meaning they focus on the desired outcome that addresses the interests of all stakeholders.
 In order to achieve this, council and staff commit to hold themselves to a high standard of performance and behavior.
 The standards include:

 2) Accountability for Measurable Results

 3) Individual Behavior that is approachable, flexible and adaptable

 5) Organizational Commitment